-(C) ODJFS will cover the rental of standard manual, hemi manual and lightweight manual (adult or pediatric) wheelchairs for a period of time not to exceed a maximum of three months without prior authorization.
-The wheelchair bases eligible for rental are denoted by a double asterisk () in appendix A of rule 5101:3-10-03 of the Administrative Code.
-For the wheelchair rental to be covered:

-- (1) The wheelchair must be prescribed by a physician; and, - (2) The "Letter of Medical Necessity for Manual Wheelchairs without a Custom Seating System" form (JFS 03414, revised 10/2004) must: - (a) Be completed with sufficient information to support that the wheelchair is medically necessary to provide mobility to an individual who, without the specific wheelchair, would be confined to a sedentary state (e.g., lying or sitting, bed-confined or chair confined) for all but very brief periods of ambulation and to support that any self and/or assisted ambulation takes considerable physical effort and/or causes considerable physical pain; - (b) Be signed by the prescribing physician; and, - (c) Be maintained on file by the wheelchair provider. - (D) LTCF residents: wheelchair coverage and limitations. - (1) Except as provided for under paragraph (D)(2) of this rule, all standard and specially constructed or specially sized manual wheelchairs without custom seating systems and all standard and specially constructed or specially sized power wheelchairs without custom seating systems, which are necessary for the appropriate care of the residents of an LTCF are the responsibility of the facility.
+- (C) The department will cover the rental of standard manual, hemi manual and lightweight manual (adult or pediatric) wheelchairs for a period of time not to exceed a maximum of three months without prior authorization.
+The wheelchair bases eligible for rental are denoted by a double asterisk (\\) in the appendix to rule 5160-10-03 of the Administrative Code.
+For the wheelchair rental to be covered: - (1) The wheelchair must be prescribed by a physician; and - (2) The "Letter of Medical Necessity for Manual Wheelchairs without a Custom Seating System" form (JFS 03414, revised 10/2004) must: - (a) Be completed with sufficient information to support that the wheelchair is medically necessary to provide mobility to an individual who, without the specific wheelchair, would be confined to a sedentary state (e.g., lying or sitting, bed-confined or chair confined) for all but very brief periods of ambulation and to confirm that any self-ambulation or assisted ambulation takes considerable physical effort or causes considerable physical pain; - (b) Be signed by the prescribing physician; and - (c) Be maintained on file by the wheelchair provider. - (D) LTCFs: wheelchair coverage and limitations. - (1) Except as provided for under paragraph (D) (2) of this rule, all standard and specially constructed or specially sized manual wheelchairs without custom seating systems and all standard and specially constructed or specially sized power wheelchairs without custom seating systems, which are necessary for the appropriate care of the residents of a LTCF are the responsibility of the facility.
 Reimbursement of any wheelchairs described in this paragraph is made by the department to the LTCF through the cost-report mechanism.
-Except as provided for under paragraph (D)(2) of this rule, eligible providers of DME services may not bill or be reimbursed by the medicaid program for wheelchairs dispensed to residents of the LTCF. - (2) Only custom wheelchairs as defined in paragraph (A)(14) of this rule (i.e., those wheelchairs with a custom seating system as defined in paragraph (A)(8) of this rule) and determined by the department to be medically necessary for the resident, in accordance with paragraph (F) of this rule, are eligible for direct payment to the provider.
-Wheelchairs and wheelchair parts and accessories, prescribed for LTCF residents who do not meet all of the medical necessity criteria listed in paragraph (F) of this rule, are the responsibility of the facility and are reimbursed through the cost-report mechanism per diem rate calculated under sections 5111.20 to 5111.33 of the Revised Code.
+Except as provided for under paragraph (D) (2) of this rule, eligible providers of DME services may not bill or be reimbursed by the medicaid program for wheelchairs dispensed to residents of the LTCF. - (2) Only custom wheelchairs as defined in paragraph (A)(14) of this rule (i.e., those wheelchairs with a custom seating system as defined in paragraph (A)(8) of this rule) and determined by the department to be medically necessary for the resident, in accordance with paragraph (F) of this rule, are eligible for direct payment to the provider.
+Wheelchairs and wheelchair parts and accessories, prescribed for LTCF residents who do not meet all of the medical necessity criteria listed in paragraph (F) of this rule, are the responsibility of the facility and are reimbursed through the per diem rate calculated under Chapter 5124. or 5165. of the Revised Code.